apache/singa-doc/docs-site/docs/autograd.md

 `Layer`.
 For example, convolution operation is wrapped into a convolution layer.
 `Layer` manages (stores) the parameters and calls the corresponding `Operation`s to implement the transformation.

+### Module

+For every neural network, it can be a subclass of Module.
+It is used to buffer all the operations in the neural network and form a computational graph.
+SINGA will schedule the operations and memory allocation to make training more efficient while using less memory.

 ## Examples